 The regulation that describes weight restrictions for commercial motor vehicles is found in 23 CFR Part 658.17.
 The maximum weight that states must enforce for vehicles on the interstate system is 80,000 pounds for the overall gross weight limit.
 The regulations also require that the maximum weight for a single axle is 20,000 pounds, and 34,000 pounds for a tandem axle vehicle.

 A single axle vehicle can include a vehicle that has two axles but those axles cannot be more than 40 inches apart.
 If the axles on the vehicle are more than 40 inches apart and less than 96 inches apart, then the vehicle would be considered a tandem axle vehicle.

 Each state can issue overweight permits, as it is not a federal responsibility.
 A state can issue a permit for a vehicle if the load cannot be divided into smaller loads, such as damaging the load or requiring more than eight hours to divide the load.

 Although there are regulations on the weight of vehicles, carriers can send out overweight vehicles which can lead to damaged highways and additional maintenance costs.
-Research has suggested that the cost of overweight vehicles could range from $265 million to $1.1 billion each year in the US.
-Enforcement of weight restrictions rely heavily on the numerous weigh stations, but with limited hours of operations, the success rate of the weigh stations has been calculated at around one percent.
+Research has suggested that the cost of overweight vehicles could range from $265 million to $1.1 billion each year in the U.S. Enforcement of weight restrictions relies heavily on the numerous weigh stations, but with limited hours of operation, the success rate of the weigh stations has been calculated at around one percent.